 Hudspeth's images are so powerful and beautiful, bringing a greater appreciation to the gorgeous Mississippi landscape and his wild inhabitants.
 The very talented Hudspeth has brought to life magnificent images of our home state.
-His images of a raccoon peeking out the colorful fall foliage, turtles sunning themselves at the of the hunt!
+His images of a raccoon peeking Starnes said.
+"Moments such as diving, feeding, or preening would go unnoticed by most people without photographers like Joe Mac who thrive on the thrill of the hunt!
 They just hunt with a camera instead of a gun."